9 Common Signs and Symptoms of Ketosis to Look For

 If you’re new to keto, chances are you’re going through a major change in diet.

-As with any new diet, you may experience digestive issues in the beginning, namely, constipation and diarrhea.
+As with any new diet, you may experience digestive issues at the beginning, namely, constipation and diarrhea.

 The easiest way to minimize these symptoms of ketosis is to be mindful of what you’re eating.
 You may have an intolerance or sensitivity to certain foods you didn’t eat before that could be causing the upset.